odileeds/covid-19/LocalAuthorities/dashboard/README.md

     * `date` is the ISO8601 date
 	* `day` is the `newCasesBySpecimenDate` from the PHE API
 	* `tot` is the `cumCasesBySpecimenDate` from the PHE API

+## Graphs

+The `svg` sub-directory contains an SVG graph of cumulative cases per 100,000 for each authority.
+These will be re-generated when the data files are.